geometryzen/brennan-app/README.md

 ### Updating the lighttpd.conf file

 The copy can be performed with the following command from the `brennan-app` folder.

+The actual IP address you should use is displayed in the brennan b2.

 ```
 scp lighttpd.conf root@192.168.0.12:/var/www